pytorch/pytorch.github.io/_posts/2022-11-14-effective-multi-objective-nueral-architecture.md

 ### High-dimensional search spaces

 In our tutorial, we used Bayesian optimization with a standard Gaussian process in order to keep the runtime low.
 However, these models typically scale to only about 10-20 tunable parameters.
 Our new SAASBO method ([paper](https://proceedings.mlr.press/v161/eriksson21a/eriksson21a.pdf), [Ax tutorial](https://ax.dev/tutorials/saasbo.html), [BoTorch tutorial](https://botorch.org/tutorials/saasbo)) is very sample-efficient and enables tuning hundreds of parameters.
-SAASBO can easily be enabled by passing use_saasbo=True to choose_generation_strategy.
+SAASBO can easily be enabled by passing **use_saasbo=True** to **choose_generation_strategy**.

 ## Acknowledgements